Matthew's Strategy for Metal Storm

 Flir System cameras would be the eyes and ears, while Metal Storm would be the teeth to attack the enemy.
 Another feature would

-include the LRAD Combat Loudspeaker, which could deafen or deceive the enemy forces.
+LRAD Combat Loudspeaker, which could deafen or deceive the enemy forces.
 When a network of these weapons are

-installed, they could support each other without any assistance.
-Such a weapon would demoralize an enemy.
-Nobody wants to fight
+installed, they could support each other without any assistance from foot soldiers in the field.
+Such a weapon would demoralize an

-a robotic weapon controlled by satellite.
+enemy.
+Nobody wants to fight a robotic weapon controlled by satellite.

 The enemy would not even know where the attack is coming from, so the enemy would not know where to run or return fire.